 The Picture Password is a set of 13 pictures that students are taught to recognize.
-PK, TK, and Kindergarten students start out learning just 8 and will be taught the rest later.
+PK, TK, and Kindergarten students start out learning just 8 and will be taught the final 5 later in the year.

 For new students, the first example of neuroscience at work in ST Math is how easily they can learn their password.
 It’s also the first chance for students to be impressed at what they are able to accomplish in ST Math.
 Students returning to ST Math who already have a picture password should use it to sign in to ST Math at play.stmath.com.
 If they have played ST Math in the past but have forgotten their password, their guardian can go to Settings and choose Retrain Student on Picture Password.

 Five Awesome Facts about Picture Passwords

 - No memorization is required!
 Students learn to recognize a unique series of pictures rather than memorize and have to recall a string of seemingly random letters and numbers.

 - Pictures means anyone can have a password.
 Even young children still struggling with the alphabet can learn pictures and they love being able to sign in all by themselves.

 - The password stays with the student.
 Schools have different standards for ID numbers and computer log-ins, but their ST Math picture password stays the same no matter where the student signs in.
 Even if the student moves to an ST Math class halfway around the world, they’ll keep the same picture password.

 - It never changes.
 Students keep the same picture password every year as long as they use ST Math.